matrix-org/matrix-spec-proposals/specification/client_server_api.rst

 ++++++++++++++

 The ``.well-known`` method uses a JSON file at a predetermined location to specify parameter values.
 The flow for this method is as follows:

 1. Extract the server name from the user's Matrix ID by splitting the Matrix ID at the first colon.
-2. Extract the DNS name from the server name.
+2. Extract the hostname from the server name.
-3. Make a GET request to ``https://dns_name/.well-known/matrix/client``.
+3. Make a GET request to ``https://hostname/.well-known/matrix/client``.

    a.
 If the returned status code is 404, then ``IGNORE``.
    b.
 If the returned status code is not 200, or the response body is empty,